go-ping/ping/README.md

 It sends ICMP Echo Request packet(s) and waits for an Echo Reply in response.
 If it receives a response, it calls the `OnRecv` callback.
 When it's finished, it calls the `OnFinish` callback.
+Note that whilst it is safe to call `pinger.Stop()` repeatedly, it will return errors if called more than once.
+However these errors are purely informational and can be safely ignored.

 For a full ping example, see [cmd/ping/ping.go](https://github.com/go-ping/ping/blob/master/cmd/ping/ping.go)